telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 has an equivalent environment variable, as shown in the table below (`contextBroker -U` can be also used to get the same information).

-Two comments have to be taken into account:
+Two facts have to be taken into account:

 * Environment variables for CLI parameters that work in a "flag" way (i.e. they are enabled or not, but doesn't have an actual value, such as `-fg`)